sharonmiracle/Coding/README.md

 26) Program to calculate the sum of squares of 'n' natural numbers
 27) Program to print the series 3+33+333+3333
 28) Program to check whether the given character is Vowel or Consonant
-29) Program to find the largest of three numbers
+29) Program to find the largest of three numbers using if-else (METHOD 1)
+30) Program to find the largest of three numbers using nested if-else (METHOD 2)